Market-Connections Professional Resume Writing Services

 • Recently separated veterans (within three years of discharge or release from active duty),

-• Specific types of veterans (those who served during a war or in a campaign or expedition for which a campaign badge was awarded), and
+• Specific types of veterans (those who served during a war or in a campaign or expedition for which a campaign badge was awarded), and,

 • Armed Forces service medal veterans (veterans who, while on active duty, participated in a U.S. military operation for which an Armed Forces service medal was awarded).